 - improving the understanding of air-surface interactions; and

 Researchers at ARL’s Atmospheric Transport and Diffusion Division install and provide extensive evaluations and maintenance of the instruments and infrastructure for the USCRN.
 Additionally, ARL conducts energy, water and greenhouse gas flux measurements and analyzes their relationships.
-A predictive understanding of the surface energy budget and related feedbacks is critical to the understanding of climate forcing factors at the land surface and the ability to credibly predict future conditions, especially those related to water resources.
+A predictive understanding of the surface energy budget and related feedbacks is critical to the understanding of climate at the land surface and the ability to credibly predict future conditions, especially those related to water resources.